 Welcome to Bike Friendly Kalamazoo!

-We’re working to make our entire community even more bicycle friendly, to bring about all the benefits that bicycling entails.
+We’re working to make our greater community even more bicycle friendly, to bring about all the benefits that bicycling entails.
 In doing so we will be facilitating many other non-motorized uses, as well.
-We’re part of a larger place-building effort aimed at making our area even more attractive as a great environment in which to work, play, and live.
+We’re part of a larger place-building effort aimed at making our area even more attractive as a great environment in which to live, learn, work and play.

 Bike Friendly Kalamazoo is a network of volunteers drawn from throughout greater Kalamazoo, together with a number of communities in our metropolitan planning area.
 By and large our volunteers are delegates representing stakeholders from local transportation planning and engineering agencies, elected officials, law enforcement, businesses, charitable and philanthropic organizations, education, parks and recreation, healthcare, and employers, in addition to the area’s leading bike clubs, shops, teams and less formal riding groups.

 This site is our contribution to the entire community.
 It is intended to serve as a handy central resource for useful bike-related information.
 The content on this site will evolve and change over time; as such it is subject to change without notice.
 Inclusion of items on the site does not imply endorsement; neither have fees been paid to secure a listing.
 Views expressed in the items linked to do not necessarily reflect those of Bike Friendly Kalamazoo, its volunteers or participants.
 Those using this site or the items it links to should independently verify content purported to be factual.

 We update our site often.
 It is so content-rich and filled with links to other sources that we can’t always tell what is working and what is not.
 If you notice unusual site behavior, broken links, etc. please use the Contact Us function to let us know.